 - Avoid pointing the finger and being accusatory of your child – he or she is not misbehaving; this is a symptom of the disorder

-- Make an appointment with your doctor or a child psychologist who specializes in ADHD for a comprehensive evaluation
+- Make an appointment with your doctor or a child therapist who specializes in ADHD for a comprehensive evaluation

 - Look into proper treatment options for the disorder and make appointments with residential facilities that treat this disorder